texmacs/markdown/README.md

 \Users\YourUser\AppData\Roaming\TeXmacs\plugins
 ```

-You can activate a menu with Tools -> Markdown plugin.
+You can activate a menu with `Tools -> Markdown plugin`.

 ## Hugo support